poorlyordered/nfsbig5/memory-bank/activeContext.md

     - Test Edge Function locally using `netlify dev`.
     - Integrate Edge Function calls into Next.js API routes if needed.
     - Deploy and validate Edge Function in production.
-- **Commit changes related to English-only refactor and `generateStaticParams` fix.**
-- Monitor Netlify deployment after pushing changes.
-- Implement branding changes in the codebase using assets from `images`.
 - Update UI, config, and documentation to consistently use "NFS Big5".
 - Continue refining documentation as the project evolves.
 - Consider implementing caching for markdown processing to improve performance.